tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 #### Demesne Effects

-- Ale within the barbarian’s demesne is particularly refreshing, bringing good cheer with no hangovers the next day no matter how much is consumed.
+- Ale within the barbarian’s demesne is particularly refreshing, bringing good cheer with no hangovers the next full recovery no matter how much is consumed.
 - Wildlife within the barbarian’s demesne grows especially large and fierce, migrating as the camp moves.
 - Poisons brought into the barbarian’s demesne neutralize within the hour.
 No such cowardly “civilized” forms of death are permitted.